|

 - effect on RNA

-(i.e. without any experimental proof) this should be clearly indicated.
-The
+only (i.e. without any experimental proof) this should be

-pathogenic one is tempted to list these changes and indicate the deduced effect.
-Suggested descriptions
+one is tempted to list these changes and indicate the deduced effect.

 - unknown effect

-other then that caused by the change at DNA level is not expected
+effect other then that caused by the change at DNA level is

 - probable effect